BleuBleu/FamiStudio/Docs/docs/song.md

 ### FamiStudio Tempo Mode

-FamiStudio tempo modes gives full control over every frame (1/60th of a second on NTSC, 1/50th on PAL). his is the default mode.
+FamiStudio tempo modes gives full control over every frame (1/60th of a second on NTSC, 1/50th on PAL).
+It is the default mode.
 In this mode you will see the individual frames in the piano roll and will have more precise control on where each note starts/end.
 On the other hand, it makes suddent tempo changes harder to manage, and it is also harder to achieve "non-integral" tempos.
 It can faithfully recreate the vast majority of the NES music library very easily.

-For example, a C-D-E chords where each note is stopped for 1 frame between each note will look like this using FamiStudio tempo.
-The dashed lines seperate individual frames, so you can place a stop note 1 frame before the new note starts.
-Very easy and visual.
+For example, a C-D-E scale where each note is stopped for 1 frame between each note will look like this using FamiStudio tempo.
+The dashed lines seperate individual frames, so you can place a stop note (triangle) 1 frame before the new note starts.
+Very intuituve and visual.

 ![](images/TempoExampleFamiStudio.png#center)

 ### FamiTracker Tempo Mode

-FamiTracker tempo a limited visual granularity, relies on effects (delayed notes/cuts) to get frame-level precision.
+FamiTracker tempo has a limited visual granularity and relies on effects (delayed notes/cuts) to get frame-level precision.
 It uses the speed/tempo paradigm.
 Please check out the [FamiTracker documentation](http://famitracker.com/wiki/index.php?title=Fxx) for a detailed explanation on how the playback speed is affected.
-If you import a FamiTracker Text or FTM file, it will be in this tempo mode.
+If you import a FamiTracker Text or FTM file, the project will be in this tempo mode.

 Same example, but using FamiTracker tempo.
 Here we dont have the individual frames so we need to use a "delayed cut" effect to achieve the same result.
-It is not very visual and feels like using a Tracker.
+The delayed cut tells the sound engine to insert a stop note after 9 frames have elapsed, achieving the exact same result.
+That being said, one might argue that it is not very visual and feels like using a Tracker.
 Moreover, this would not always work correctly on PAL.

 ![](images/TempoExampleFamiTracker.png#center)